lpcalisi/otelcompare/README.md

 OtelCompare is a command-line tool designed to automate the process of analyzing and commenting on traces in GitHub Pull Requests.
 This tool can operate in two modes:

-1. **Compare Mode** 🔄: Compares traces between different commits or states
+1. **Compare Mode** 🔄: Compares traces between different files
-2. **Info Mode** ℹ️: Provides detailed information without comparison
+2. **Info Mode** ℹ️: Provides detailed information about traces in a single file

 ## 🚀 Features